 A multidisciplinary team can help you determine your treatment goals

 An open, honest discussion about what your treatment goals are can be helpful in developing your care plan.
-It is recommended that your care team include specialists across different fields of medicine who have experience managing your condition.3 You can ask your doctor about a multidisciplinary care team approach to determine the best treatment path for you.
+It is recommended that your care team include specialists across different fields of medicine who have experience managing your condition.2 Desmoid tumors are rare—so most healthcare providers may not have experience with diagnosing or treating this type of tumor.3

 Progression and thinking beyond your scans

-Progression is a word used to describe how a medical condition advances, or gets worse.4
+Progression is a word used to describe how a medical condition advances, or gets worse.5

-An increase in the size of the tumor, as seen in a CT scan or MRI, may be one way to see whether a desmoid tumor is progressing.3,5
+An increase in the size of the tumor, as seen in a CT scan or MRI, may be one way to see whether a desmoid tumor is progressing.2,6

 There may be other ways you can track the impact of a desmoid tumor on your health that are just as important.
 You don’t have to wait until the next scans are scheduled.
 You can take the lead and let your doctor and care team know how you feel:

-- Pain levels.6-8 Are you experiencing more pain day to day?
+- Pain levels.7-9 Are you experiencing more pain day to day?
 Is the pain getting worse?
 Are you feeling pain in other parts of your body?

-- A change in symptoms.3,5 Are there new symptoms you are experiencing?
+- A change in symptoms.2,6 Are there new symptoms you are experiencing?
 Or have certain symptoms gotten worse?

-- Effect on your daily activities.3,5 Are some simple activities or movements becoming more challenging for you?
+- Effect on your daily activities.2,6 Are some simple activities or movements becoming more challenging for you?
 Is your ability to work affected?

 Current care options for desmoid tumors

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2022. © National Comprehensive Cancer Network, Inc. 2022.
+- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.1.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed February 12, 2023.
+Accessed May 1, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 - Gronchi A et al. Desmoid Tumor Working Group.
 The management of desmoid tumours: a joint global consensus-based guideline approach for adult and paediatric patients [supplementary appendix].
 Eur J Cancer.
 2020;127:96-107.